fscorrupt/Posterizarr/README.md

         Ensure that all active asset libraries are included when using that setting on true to prevent unintended deletions.
         ```
+    - `AutoUpdateIM` : Set to `true` to AutoUpdate Imagemagick Portable Version (Does not work with Docker/Unraid).
+      - Doing this could break things, cause you then uses IM Versions that are not tested with Posterizarr.
     </details>
     <details close>
     <summary>OverlayPart:</summary>